maplant/my-website/articles/2024-12-13-Scheme-to-the-Spec-Part-I:-Concurrent-Cycle-Collection.md

 ```

 These are all pretty straightforward, but you may notice that we acquire a read lock on
 the data for the `Gc` when we call `for_each_child`.
-(I believe) the paper doesn't mention
+I couldn't find any mention of it in the
-it, but it has the assumption that pointer store and loads are atomic.
+paper but it has the assumption that pointer store and loads are atomic.

+The way this is implemented is not ideal as the permit is acquired for the lifetime of the
+`visit_children` function.
+A better approach would be to collect all of the `OpaqueGcPtr`s into
+a buffer and traverse them after releasing the permit.

 ### 3.6.
 Bringing it all together <a name="bringing-it-all-together"></a>